Rabin M Joshi

 Is tea good for cold weather?

 Tea isn’t medicine, but it’s one of the simplest winter habits for comfort.
-It’s warm, aromatic, and easy to repeat daily.
-Many people also like that tea can feel soothing without being heavy—especially during cold months when you still want something cozy, but don’t want a sugary hot drink every time.
+Many people like that tea feels soothing without being heavy—especially during cold months when you want something cozy, but don’t want a sugary hot drink every time.

 What tea is good for cold weather?